derekm1215/terraform-getting-started/terraform-getting-started.md

 $ terraform apply
 ```

-You will see a confirmation message after Terraform runs another plan.
+A confirmation message displays after Terraform runs another plan.
 Enter "yes" to allow Terraform to create the infrastructure.
-If you use automation software, such as [Terraform Cloud](https://www.hashicorp.com/products/terraform), it may be helpful to skip the confirmation by specifying `-auto-approve`.
+If automation software is used, such as [Terraform Cloud](https://www.hashicorp.com/products/terraform), it may be helpful to skip the confirmation by specifying `-auto-approve`.

 ```
 Do you want to perform these actions?